- Depart London on an overnight flight to Cape Town.

 - We leave Namaqua National Park this morning to begin our drive to Springbok with the opportunity for more stops en route to view the spring flowers and birding.

 - In the afternoon we visit Goegap Nature Reserve, which features many of Namaqualand’s natural riches in 15,000 hectares of granitic, rocky hills and sandy flats that support close on 600 indigenous flower species, 45 mammal species including springbok, gemsbok, and the Hartmann’s mountain zebra.
 A total of 94 bird species have been recorded in the reserve, which include the black-headed canary, red lark and sickle-winged chat.

 - Accommodation: Springbok, 1-night on full board basis.

-- We return this morning to Goegap Nature Reserve before continuing to Augrabies Falls National Park, where the mighty Orange River drops into a deep and spectacular 56 metre gorge, and will be our base for the next two nights.
+- After breakfast we will drive through the arid vegetation of ‘Bushmanland’ to Augrabies Falls National Park, where the mighty Orange River drops into a deep and spectacular 56 metre gorge, and will be our base for the next two nights.